NoroffFEU/first-year-cross-course-assignment-brief-one/README.md

 # Rainy Days
 ![Rainy Days logo](https://raw.githubusercontent.com/NoroffFEU/first-year-cross-course-assignment-brief-one/master/RainyDays_Logo.png)

 An online shop selling men's and women’s rain jackets.
-They are designed for a range of different outdoor activities such as hiking.
+They are designed for a range of different outdoor activities that enriches people's lives.

 ### Slogan
 Pushing the Comfort Zone